 Although it rarely receives much attention, deep vein thrombosis (DVT) is a rather serious condition that can strike anyone at anytime.
-This condition can arise due to injury, after surgery or illness, or simply after a lengthy period of inactivity.
-Worse yet, if left untreated, it can prove life-threatening.
+DVT can arise due to injury, after surgery or illness, or simply after a lengthy period of inactivity; Worse yet, if left untreated, DVT can become life-threatening.

-Thankfully, awareness of the risks can go a long way in preventing serious complications.
-So, take the time to learn more about DVT to better understand why treatment cannot wait and how to get the care you need.
+Thankfully, awareness can go a long way in preventing serious complications.
+So, take the time to learn more about DVT in order to identify symptoms and reduce your risks!

 What Does DVT Look Like?

-DVT arises as blood pools in veins, allowing a clot to form.
+DVT is caused when blood pools in veins, allowing a clot to form.
 Although this condition typically affects the veins deep in the legs, it can occur in the arms as well.
-The location and size of the clot determines if you will see any sign of a problem.
+The location and size of the clot determines if you will see any noticeable symptoms of the DVT.

 In the case of large clots, you might spot swelling in the affected area, while small clots might just make the veins appear larger than normal.
 In some cases, there are no visual signs at all.
 Since you cannot rely on visual signs alone, it is important to look a bit further before ruling out blood clots.

 Beyond visual indicators, there are some other warning signs of DVT to watch for, such as:

 - Pain while walking or moving your arms

 - Redness of the arm or leg, especially with swelling